citp/privacy-policy-historical/c/cy/cya/cyanogenmods.org.md

-> *The following text is extracted and transformed from the cyanogenmods.org privacy policy that was archived on 2019-05-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190503030822id_/https%3A//www.cyanogenmods.org/user-agreement-and-privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cyanogenmods.org privacy policy that was archived on 2019-07-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190702012901id_/https%3A//www.cyanogenmods.org/user-agreement-and-privacy-policy) for the most accurate reproduction.*

-# User Agreement and Privacy Policy | LineageOS
+# User Agreement and Privacy Policy - CyanogenMod ROM

 Updated on: 25th May 2018